knetikmedia/knetikcloud-csharp-net20-client/docs/CurrenciesApi.md

 <a name="updatecurrency"></a>
 # **UpdateCurrency**
-> void UpdateCurrency (string code, ModelCurrencyResource currency)
+> void UpdateCurrency (string code, CurrencyResource currency)

 Update a currency